Skip to main content

 Academic

-The intricate relationship between hormonal systems and extends far beyond simple neurotransmitter interactions.
+The intricate relationship between hormonal systems and sleep quality extends far beyond simple neurotransmitter interactions.
 A deeper scientific consideration reveals that sleep is a highly regulated neuroendocrine process, profoundly influenced by the interplay of various biological axes.
 Understanding these complex feedback loops provides a more complete picture of why sleep disturbances arise and how targeted interventions, such as peptide therapies, might offer a more physiological recalibration compared to conventional pharmacological agents.

 The Hypothalamic-Pituitary-Adrenal Axis and Sleep Disruption